hashicorp/terraform-plugin-framework/docs/design/import.md

 ## Caveats

-Terraform supports the ability to import multiple resource states during a single import, however almost all resources in the Terraform ecosystem with import support implement a 1:1 import.
-The extremely uncommon multiple resource support in practice is likely contributed to:
+Terraform supports the ability to import multiple resource states during a single import (for example, resource import of an `aws_s3_bucket` also imports any associated `aws_s3_bucket_policy`), however almost all resources in the Terraform ecosystem with import support implement a 1:1 import.
+The extremely uncommon multiple resource support in practice is likely due to:

 - Risk of resource destruction for incorrect implementations ([example issue reference](https://github.com/hashicorp/terraform-provider-aws/issues/6036)).
 - Pracitioners may not have required permissions or wish to manage secondary imported resources ([example issue reference](https://github.com/hashicorp/terraform-provider-aws/issues/9508)).